Global Public Health

 As part of my international development consulting, I have contributed to monitoring and evaluation systems for global health programmes in Africa.
 I designed a framework, theory of change, and Logframe with indicators for a complex research programme, Tackling Infections to Benefit Africa (TIBA), a 9-African country study led from the University of Edinburgh lasting four years and aimed at improving the management of emerging and endemic diseases.
 The involved countries are: Botswana, Ghana, Kenya, Rwanda, South Africa, Sudan, Tanzania, Uganda and Zimbabwe.
 The M&E Framework can be downloaded here.
 As a result, I contributed to an expert workshop at Chatham House to provide feedback on a global M&E framework for the World Health Organization to monitor national government policies on ‘One Health’ around the world.
 I also supervised a desk-top Social Impact Assessment (SIA) of DFID’s Tackling Deadly Diseases in Africa Program operating in Cameroon, Uganda, Côte D’Ivoire, Niger, Mali, and Chad.

-I have peer reviewed M&E terms of reference and reports in this thematic area for FCDO (formerly DfID).
-For example, I peer-reviewed evaluation reports for the FCDO programme, Accelerating Control and Elimination of Neglected Tropical Diseases (ASCEND) in East and West Africa.
 I have also been evaluation peer reviewer of several FCDO programmes aiming to tackle violence against women and girls, namely Violence Against Women and Girls Prevention and Response Programme, Malawai and Increasing Access to Gender Based Violence Response Services in Afghanistan – Phase II.
-I worked briefly as a Public Health Intelligence Adviser for NHS Health Scotland contributing to evaluations with the Scottish context, including a national vaccine transformation programme, and the implementation of a smoking ban in Scottish prisons.
+I worked briefly as a Public Health Intelligence Adviser for NHS Health Scotland contributing to evaluations within the Scottish context, including a national vaccine transformation programme, and a behaviour change intervention to wean prisoners off smoking as one strand of the implementation of a smoking ban in Scottish prisons.

 Psychosocial Research